Table Panels

 Examples

-In this example the first column spans two rows, because GraphObject.rowSpan is 2 on the Picture.
+In this example the Picture spans two rows, because GraphObject.rowSpan is 2 on the Picture.

 The first column only takes as much width as it naturally needs and any excess width is given to the second column.
 This occurs because the RowColumnDefinition for column #0 has RowColumnDefinition.sizing set to None.
 The same is true for the first row -- any extra height is given to the second row.